 In both programmes, meeting frequencies and formats will be agreed on between both of you early on, which ensures you’ll have much support and Mentoring access as needed for the duration.

-If you register for the Business Mentoring Programme, you're entitled to free Mentoring for up to 1 year.
+If you register for our Business Mentoring Programme or Startup Mentoring Programme, you're entitled to free Mentoring for up to 1 year.

 In the Business Mentoring Programme, your mentor will work alongside you over the course of the year to develop your professional skills and abilities.

 The Mentoring will be tailored to suit your individual needs, but in general terms, your Mentor will first conduct a confidential business assessment and work with you to define your needs and objectives.
 Using this assessment, you and your Mentor will agree on an action plan, which you’ll then work together to implement.

 In the Startup Mentoring Programme, your Mentor will help you create a business plan, step by step.
 As you work through the process, your business idea or concept will be tested to make sure it is feasible and sustainable.
 Your Mentor will help you understand the key issues and risks in establishing your business while walking you through potential liabilities and other hurdles.

 It’s possible your Mentor will conclude your business idea is not sustainable, and he or she may suggest not proceeding with it.
 But ultimately, the decision to go ahead and establish the business is yours to make.

 You can expect your Mentor to take a keen interest in your case, and for the programme to be intensive, yet rewarding.

 Mentoring offers many benefits.
 Through the relationship, you'll realise the following: